saini-navjotk/dis-brands/README.md

 # dis-brands
-This service is to manage and fetch the brands.
+This service is to manage and fetch the brands..